0b10/notes/dev/interactive-design/the-lean-product-playbook/README.md

 # Key Takeaways

 * Start with meeting a target market needs, not an idea/solution
+* Make/refine hypotheses based on data, then test is
   * Use a data driven approach to measure customer satisfaction
 * Iteratively model your customer with personas, express your hypotheses
 * Deeply understand the customer needs, and be very pragmatic.
 * Use iterative interviews/surveys to dig deeper